Grayfox96/FFX-RNG-tracker/index.md

 Credits to [Madhyama](https://www.twitch.tv/madhyama) for testing the actions tracker and compiling the default actions notes.

 Credits to [Camp4r](https://www.twitch.tv/camp4r) for the idea and design of the Encounters Table and Planner widgets.

+Credits to [Mtbanger](https://www.twitch.tv/mtbanger) for fixing the Boosters% notes.